prajakta-rodrigues/social/README.md

 Users can view their friend’s profiles and instagram posts that are imported from their instagram accounts.
 Users can also chat with their friends and view their friends on a map.
 This can be especially helpful in cases when the users want to meet up and socialize.

-## Contributing
-Based on regions and countries, various complexity levels of this game is known.
-Feel free to add your own version or improve existing version by forking the repository and  raising a pull request.

 ## Requirements
 1. Node v11+ and npm
 2. Elixir 1.6+